FEMA Fire Management Assistance Declaration – Oklahoma Clear Pond Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, tornadoes, straight-line winds, and flooding from November 3-9, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the 840 Road Fire on March 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: